-Student's Name: This parent permission form must be sub- 1prescription medications.
-A physician prescription must accompany any prescription medication.
-A written treatment plan from a licensed and/or severe allergy will be required for staff will request from parent back-up meschool. use of medi ication by the stu udent during school hours.
-School ol A medical protocol developed and signed be each student who self administers non-injured 1 0 ıg Building principal permission is require administered medication may be revoked f- All prescription and nonprescription medical Nonprescription medication must have the in his/her possession only the amount of student's na me printe d on the e container.
-The student may hav Sharing and/or borrowing of medication n with anotl ner stude nt is stı rictly prohibited.
-My child has permission to self-administe r the followi ng medica ation(s) : Medication Directions Time # of days R oute (by m nouth, on skin, in eyes/ears) Diagnosis or reason for medication: I authorize an exchange of information as my child's health care provider. needed conc erning thi s medic cation between the school nurse an ıd Parent/Guardian signature: Date For Office Us e Only Principal signature: Date:
+This parent permission form must be submitted for student self-medication and non-prescription medications.
+A physician prescription must accompanied medication.
+A written treatment plan from a licensed healthcare professional for the masthma and/or severe allergy will be required for use of medication by the shours.
+School staff will request from parents back-up medication for emergicare for that student at school. tudent during school A medical protocol developed and signed by a physician or other liprofessional regarding each student who self administers non-inject medications will be kept on file.
+Building principal permission is required for all self-medication requests self-administered medication may be revoked if the student violates policy or • All prescription and nonprescription medication must be kept in its appropria container.
+Nonprescription medication must have the student's name print The student may have in his/her possession only the amount of meditation school day. ted on the container.
+Sharing and/or borrowing of medication with another student is strictly prohibited.
+My child has permission to self-administer the following medication(s): Medication Directions Time # of days Route (by mouth ı, on skin, in eyes/ears) l Diagnosis or reason for medication: I authorize an exchange of information as needed concerning this med school nurse and my child's health care provider. ication between the Parent/Guardian signature:D ate For Office Use Only Principal signature: Date: